fairdataihub/codefair-docs/docs/app/ui.md

     },
   );

-  // Create a new branch for the license addition const newBranchName = `expecto-${nanoid()}`;
+  // Create a new branch for the addition const newBranchName = `expecto-${nanoid()}`;

   // Create a new branch from the default branch